Hwasong-19: History

-Revelation of Hwasong-19

-According to North Korean state media, Hwasong-19's engine underwent eight static firing tests, the first of which occurred in 2023.
-These tests were conducted between 2023 and 2025.

 During a Kim Jong Un's visit in September 2024, North Korea revealed a 12-axle transporter erector launcher (TEL).
 This suggests the development of a new ICBM larger than previous missiles.

 Hwasong-19 made its public debut on 31 October 2024, with a flight test.
 North Korea officially confirmed the launch on the same day of the launch.
 Initially, North Korea did not reveal the missile's official name; it was revealed a day after the test-fire.

 North Korea displayed Hwasong-19 at the "Defence Development-2024" military exhibition, held in late-November 2024.

 List of tests

 There has been one known test so far: